 ----

-==== Inverted Indexes
+===== Inverted Indexes

 An inverted index can be used to index the elements within an array or the attributes within a JSON document.
 We looked at the internals of inverted indexes in Chapter 2.

 For example, suppose our +people+ table used a JSON document to store the attributes for a person: